 (e) The effectiveness of the thermometer shelter, which should ensure that the air in the shelter is at the same temperature as the air immediately surrounding it.
 In a well-designed case this error is small, but the difference between an effective and an ineffective shelter may be 3 °C or more in some circumstances;

 (f) The exposure, which should ensure that the shelter is at a temperature which is representative of the region to be monitored.
 Nearby sources and heat sinks (buildings, other unrepresentative surfaces below and around the shelter) and topography (hills, land-water boundaries) may introduce large errors.
-The station metadata should contain a good and regularly updated description of exposure (see Annex 1.C) to inform data users about possible exposure errors.
+The station metadata should contain a good and regularly updated description of exposure (see Annex 1.D) to inform data users about possible exposure errors.

 Systematic and random errors both arise at all the above-mentioned stages.
 The effects of the error sources (d) to (f) can be kept small if operations are very careful and if convenient terrain for siting is available; otherwise these error sources may contribute to a very large overall error.
-However, they are sometimes overlooked in the discussion of errors, as though the laboratory calibration of the sensor could define the total error completely.
+However, they are sometimes overlooked in the discussion of errors, as though the laboratory calibration of the instruments could define the total error completely.

 Establishing the true value is difficult in meteorology (Linacre, 1992).
 Well-designed instrument comparisons in the field may establish the characteristics of instruments to give a good estimate of uncertainty arising from stages (a) to (e) above.
 If station exposure has been documented adequately, the effects of imperfect exposure can be corrected systematically for some parameters (for example, wind; see WMO, 2002) and should be estimated for others.